wez/Kaleidoscope/README.md

 ## Focus commands

-The plugin ships with two (optional) commands:
+The plugin ships with two (optional) hooks: `FOCUS_HOOK_VERSION`, and `FOCUS_HOOK_HELP`, implementing the following two commands, respectively:

-### `FOCUS_HOOK_VERSION`
+### `version`

-> A hook, that when called via the `version` command, prints the version of the
-> firmware, the keyboard vendor & product, compile date, and Arduino version.
+> Return the version of the firmware, the keyboard vendor & product, and the
+> compile date.

 ### `FOCUS_HOOK_HELP`

-> A hook, that when called via the `help` command, walks through the registered
-> hooks, and prints their documentation.
+> Return the list of commands the keyboard supports.

 ## Further reading